 The new racing car borrowed its axle from the existing 700 Coupe together with the rear window, which here was used as a front windshield.
 Headlights and rear lights came from Bogward Isabella, and the Amadori magnesium cast wheels were from Italy.

 Rainer Furchtenicht and Gottlieb Koch welded together a steel tube chassis frame, which later was dressed in a beautiful aluminum body shell by Willi Huber.
 Ludwig Apfelbeck did his magic converting a motorcycle-based two cylinder of only 697 cc into a tire-burning Kettenhund.

 The completed RS was 136.4 inches long, 57.5 inches wide, and 41.7 inches high.
-With its engine, 5-speed gearbox and drum brakes, the car was 650 kilos/1433 lbs light and developed the top speed between 150 and 200 km/h (94 and 124 mp/h).
-The original, Apfelbeck’s Kettenhund engine soon proved unreliable, and in 1962 was upgraded to M106 capable of up to 80 hp.
+With its engine, 5-speed gearbox and drum brakes, the car was 650 kilos/1433 lbs light with top speed between 150 and 200 km/h (94 and 124 mph).
+The engine soon proved unreliable, and in 1962 was upgraded to M106 with up to 80 hp.

 The petite RS 700 was minimal in its design, but deadly in competition, bringing BMW numerous victories on the track.
 Both chassis were raced extensively.
 The RS 700 was driven by Stuck, as well as von Falkenhausen himself, Heinz Eppelein, and Heinrich Hülbüsch.
 Hubert Hahne had this beastly roadster to thank for the majority of his victories.

-The unique RS 700 roadster traveled in a fully enclosed trailer, carefully handled by our team of auto transport professionals.
+The unique roadster traveled in a fully enclosed trailer, carefully handled by our team of auto transport professionals.
 It arrived intact at Le May – America’s Car Museum, where it’ll be admired by those who share the passion for the BMW brand through May 2019.